anddev68/NIT-CG/README.md

-# Notification of class change NIT GC
+# Reschedule Checker for NIT, GC.

 ## Abstract
-This software is for notifying class change of NIT,GC.
-Only supporting Linux System.
+This software tells you reschedule of class.
-Not available for Windows.
+Only supporting Linux.
+Not available for other systems, for example, Windows, Android, etc...
+Twitter bot will be available.
+Comming soon.

 ## How to use
 First, you need to install xpdf on your linux system.
 In ubuntu,